-This equipment is available for use at Idea Exchange, Old Post Office, Makerspace and at Idea Exchange, Queen's Square.
+This equipment is available for use at Idea Exchange, Old Post Office, Makerspace.

 3D printing is a manufacturing process that enables you to take a computer-aided design (CAD) and print it out as a usable 3D object.
 This revolutionary technology has a wide range of applications, from prototyping a new invention or creating replacement parts for machines to designing unique jewelry, art objects and household items.

 Due to COVID 19 restrictions, our 3D printers are only available for use through Makerspace Pick-up Service.

 Filament is .10 cents per gram.
 An average job is 25 grams ($2.50).

 - Cubicon 3D printers use Cubicreator software to prepare your model for 3D printing.

 - Cubicreator is free software you can download to your computer and use to prepare a model for printing at the library!